Based on our research and reviews, here are the 7 best dash cams under $100:

 This might not be a big deal on a durable dash cam.
 You can find a built-in battery in most models, not only ones under 100.
 This is important in case your car dies, your camera won’t fail.
 It won’t cause you to lose any important footage because the backup battery will kick in once it detects no power source.

-Unless you plan to download and store all your files on an external hard drive once or several times a day, the storage capacity is important.
-Cameras should be compatible with microSD cards that have anywhere from 32 to 128GB of storage space.
+Unless you plan to download and store all your files on an external hard drive once or several times a day, the storage capacity (memory card) is important.
+Cameras should be compatible with microSD cards or any memory card that have anywhere from 32 to 128GB of storage space.
 It also allows the camera to store enough data without it having to overwrite footage from just a few days before.

 Who said you can’t get a good piece of technology for less than 100 dollars?
 Well, after reading this I’m sure you agree that you can!
-This also answers the question we first posed in this article, about whether or not the cheaper dash cams can have the same functions as more expensive ones.
+This also answers the question we first posed in this article, about whether or not the cheaper dash cams can have the same functions as more expensive dash cameras.
 As long as it comes with all the standard features plus WiFi and GPS (in our opinion), there is no reason why you would need to invest hundreds of dollars into a dash cam.
-Hopefully, you find one that suits your needs from our list above.
-If not, look into these brands as they have other cheap options as well.
+Hopefully, you find one that suits your needs from our list of dash cams above.
+If not, look into the brands as they have other cheap dash cameras options as well.
+Or if you’ve got the budget, explore some of the greatest dash cams (e.g. Rexing v1 and Pruveeo F5) to get the best footages on the road!